South Florida Bulls: Traditions

 Since 1995, the university has shined green lights as opposed to the usual white lights on its iconic water tower the night following a victory by any of the Bulls sports teams to let the campus and surrounding area know of the win.
 The school also lights the water tower green for special events like homecoming week and commencement ceremonies.

 USF's fight song is the Golden Brahman March, named after the original mascot.
 USF is somewhat unique among colleges in that it has both a fight song and a victory song, March Victorious.
 The Golden Brahman March is played at the end of every Bulls home game along with USF's Alma Mater, but March Victorious is only played at the end of games that USF wins.

 USF's hand sign is "Horns Up", similar to Texas's "Hook 'em Horns".
 The signal is used as good luck during field goals, extra points, free throws, and as general school spirit.

-For basketball and volleyball games, rubbing the hoof of the Bull statue outside the student entrance to the Yuengling Center is said to bring the team good luck.

-The student sections for Bulls home games are known as The Herd.
-The first few rows of the student section for football, men's basketball, select women's basketball, and all War on I-4 games are reserved for the most passionate students, the Beef Studs, who paint their bodies green and gold for every game.
+The student sections for Bulls home games are known as the So Flo Rodeo.
+The first few rows of the student section for football and some men's and women's basketball games are reserved for the most passionate students, the Beef Studs, who paint their bodies green and gold for the games.

 A newer tradition for USF teams is the addition of "Slime Green" alternate jerseys for games against rival Central Florida, which utilize a much brighter neon green and yellow compared to the Bulls usual dark green and gold.
 This tradition began with a men's basketball game in 2020 and has since spread to all other sports in the War on I-4.

 Media

 In 2017, USF became the second university in the nation to have its own 24-hour digital radio station after launching the Bulls Unlimited channel on TuneIn.
-Bulls Unlimited and its sister station Bulls Unlimited 2 carry live game coverage of most sports, highlights, shows, and historical game replays and are available for free nationwide.
+Bulls Unlimited and its sister station Bulls Unlimited 2 carry live game coverage of most sports, highlights, shows, and historical game replays and are available for free worldwide.

-Under the current American Athletic Conference TV deal beginning in 2019, all home games and in-conference away games in baseball, men's and women's basketball, football, men's and women's soccer, softball, and volleyball are shown on one of the various ESPN networks or streamed live on ESPN+.
-Football radio broadcasts can be heard in the Bay Area on flagship station WTHP 102.5 FM.
-Football radio broadcasts are available on Bulls Unlimited outside of the Tampa media market.
+Under the current American Conference TV deal beginning in 2019, all home games and in-conference away games in baseball, men's and women's basketball, football, lacrosse, men's and women's soccer, softball, men's and women's tennis, and volleyball are shown on one of the various ESPN networks or streamed live on ESPN+.
+Beach volleyball games are also available on ESPN+ through Conference USA's media rights deal.
+Football, men's basketball, and some women's basketball radio broadcasts can be heard in the Tampa Bay area and Southwest Florida on flagship station WRBQ 104.7 FM.
+Additionally, Spanish-language radio broadcasts for football games can be heard on WYUU 106.9 FM.
+These radio broadcasts are also available on Bulls Unlimited worldwide.

-USF receives about $7 million annually through the deal, which runs until the 2031–32 season.
+USF receives about $7 million annually through the conference TV deal, which runs until the 2031–32 season.